nbcin/challenges-jenkins-groovy/README.md

 - Objective: Basic usage for configuring Jenkins in Groovy
 - Requirements:
 ```
-1. Use groovy to add a test user
+1. Use groovy to add a test user in Jenkins
 2. For better security, only registered user can login
 3. For better security, Jenkins listen on port 18080, instead of 8080
 ```